Junkers Ju 87: Second World War

 All Stuka units were moved to Germany's eastern border in preparation for the invasion of Poland.
 On the morning of 15 August 1939, during a mass-formation dive-bombing demonstration for high-ranking commanders of the Luftwaffe at Neuhammer training grounds near Sagan, 13 Ju 87s and 26 crew members were lost when they crashed into the ground almost simultaneously.
-The planes dived through cloud, expecting to release their practice bombs and pull out of the dive once below the cloud ceiling, unaware that the ceiling was too low and unexpected ground mist formed, leaving them no time to pull out of the dive.
+The planes dived through clouds, expecting to release their practice bombs and pull out of the dive once below the cloud ceiling.
+They were unaware that the ceiling was too low and unexpected ground mist formed, leaving them no time to pull out of the dive.

 Poland

 On 1 September 1939, the Wehrmacht invaded Poland, beginning World War II.
 Generalquartiermeister der Luftwaffe records indicate a total force of 366 Ju 87 A and Bs were available for operations on 31 August 1939.
 The first Ju 87 operation was to destroy Polish demolition charges fixed to the rail bridges over the Vistula, that linked Eastern Germany to the Danzig corridor and East Prussia as well as Polish Pomerania.
 To do this, Ju 87s were ordered to perform a low-level attack on the Polish Army Garrison headquarters.
 II. and III./StG 1 targeted the cables along the embankment, the electricity plant and signal boxes at Dirschau (now Tczew, Poland.
 At exactly 04:26 CET, a Kette ("chain" or flight of three) of Ju 87s of 3./StG 1 led by Staffelkapitän Oberleutnant Bruno Dilly carried out the first bombing attack of the war.
 The Stukas attacked 11 minutes before the official German declaration of hostilities and hit the targets.
 The Ju 87s achieved complete success.
 The mission failed as the German Army delayed their advance allowing the Poles to carry out repairs and destroy all but one of the bridges before the Germans could reach them.

 A Ju 87 achieved the first air victory during World War II on the morning of 1 September 1939, when Rottenführer Leutnant Frank Neubert of I./StG 2 "Immelmann" shot down a Polish PZL P.11c fighter while it was taking off from Balice airfield; its pilot, Captain Mieczysław Medwecki, was killed.
 In air-to-air combat, Ju 87 formations were well protected by German fighter aircraft and losses were light against the tenacious, but short lived opposition.